-Capital holdings (shares) in the associated company European Assistance Holding is in Local GAAP stated at the equity value using the equity method.
-As a result, the shareholdings are shown in the balance sheet as the pro rata share of the companies' equity.
+Capital holdings (shares) in the associated company European Assistance Holding are stated in Local GAAP at the equity value using the equity method.
+Consequently, the shareholdings are shown in the balance sheet as the pro rata share of the companies' equity.

-Shareholdings in the associated company European Assistance Holding AG are for SII stated at fair value.
-The method is basically the same and the value at year end 2022 is the same as in local GAAP.
-The value is approximately DKK 45.000 and is therefore not visible in table "D Value of Assets and liabilities"
+Shareholdings in the associated company European Assistance Holding AG are stated at fair value for Solvency II.
+The method is essentially the same, and the value at yearend 2023 is identical to that in local GAAP.
+The value is DKK 0 and is therefore not visible in the table "D Value of Assets and Liabilities."